As Russian forces bear down on Bakhmut, Ukraine admits situation there is 'more and more difficult'

 Published

-Officials in Kyiv conceded that the situation is rapidly deteriorating around Bakhmut, a besieged mining city in Donetsk in eastern Ukraine that Russian forces have been hell-bent on capturing for months.
-Ukraine President Volodymyr Zelenskyy said Monday night that the situation in the Bakhmut…
+Officials in Kyiv conceded that the situation is rapidly deteriorating around Bakhmut, a besieged mining city in Donetsk in eastern Ukraine that Russian forces have been hellbent on capturing for months.
+Ukrainian President Volodymyr Zelenskyy said Monday night that the situation in the Bakhmut…